-Non-UK residents from "red list" countries will be refused entry.
+Non-UK residents from "red list" countries are currently refused entry to the UK.

 Before arriving in the UK, these travelers must purchase what the UK government calls a "quarantine package," covering the stay in hotel quarantine and food and drink while there.

 Bookings must be made through this online portal.
-The UK government has said sixteen hotels have been contracted so far, with 4,600 rooms set aside for these quarantining arrivals.
+When the scheme began, the UK government said sixteen hotels had been contracted, with 4,600 rooms set aside for these quarantining arrivals.